MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-security.md

 ### Design recommendations

-- Use Azure Key Vault to store all application secrets and certificates.
-  - Deploy a separate collocated Azure Key Vault with every regional deployment stamp.

 - Use service-managed keys for data protection where possible, removing the need to manage encryption keys and handle operational tasks such as key rotation.
   - Only use customer-managed keys when there's a clear regulatory requirement to do so.